Setting Sun Trade

 Silver

 Metal weapons can be infused with silver by master smiths.
-This allows the weapon to strike supernatural creatures and ignore damage reduction.
+This allows the weapon to strike supernatural creatures and ignore specific damage reduction.
+Silver weapons also add 1d4 damage to most undead creatures.

 Sirin